Almost device-independent certification of GME states with minimal measurements: 1SDI certification of multipartite quantum states

+Importantly, a self-testing scheme for multipartite Schmidt states in the device-independent regime is already known and was proposed in Ref.~\cite{remik23}.
+That approach, however, requires more than two measurements per observer and is therefore suboptimal from an implementation perspective.
+Specifically, $N-1$ parties perform three measurements each, while the remaining party performs four.
+In this work, we exploit the assumption that one of the observers is trusted to reduce the number of measurements per observer to two.

-Inspired from \cite{sarkar3}, let us now introduce a general class of steering inequalities that are maximally violated by states of the form \eqref{Schmidt} for a given $\pmb{\alpha}$.
+Inspired by Ref. \cite{sarkar3}, let us now introduce a general class of steering inequalities that are maximally violated by the above Schmidt state for a given $\pmb{\alpha}$.
 For this purpose, we consider the following steering operator

 where the coefficients $\gamma(\pmb{\alpha})$ and $\delta_k(\pmb{\alpha})$ are given by